etsangsplk/hashgraph-ledger/README.md

 There are several ways to become a shareholder.
 Visit http://stefan.co.jp for more information.

-#### Allot shares
+#### Can my company use this to issue shares?

-After you have registered your public key with your government, you can simply run `node allot.js` to issue shares.
-The easiest way to do this is to amend the articles of incorporation to include the public key.
+Yes.
+All you have to do is to register your public key with your government.
+The easiest way to do this is to amend the publicly auditable articles of incorporation to include the public key.
+You can then simply issue shares by running `node allot.js`.

 ## QuantumLedger